thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls.md

     "id": "foo"
 }
 ```

-[block:callout]
-{
-  "type": "warning",
+> 🚧 High-precision real numbers
+>
-  "body": "**Warning:** if you write programs using the JSON-RPC interface, you must ensure they handle high-precision real numbers correctly.
-See the [Proper Money Handling](https://en.bitcoin.it/wiki/Proper_Money_Handling_%28JSON-RPC%29) Bitcoin Wiki article for details and example code.",
+> **Warning:** if you write programs using the JSON-RPC interface, you must ensure they handle high-precision real numbers correctly.
+See the [Proper Money Handling](https://en.bitcoin.it/wiki/Proper_Money_Handling_%28JSON-RPC%29) Bitcoin Wiki article for details and example code.
-  "title": "High-precision real numbers"
-}
-[/block]

 ```{toctree}
 :maxdepth: 3